sullof/private-methods-in-js-class/README.md

 # Private methods in Javascript class

 There are tons of discussion about how to better handle private methods in classes.
-I think that EcmaScript should allow some good way to do this, but for now anyone tries to found a good-enough approach.
-This is mine.
+This approach tries to keep things easy without loosing the advantage of having actual properties for the class.

 Take a look at the simple example in [`src/MyClass.es6`](src/MyClass.es6).